synapsestudios/lively/README.md

 ### Resource Configuration

 An API is made up of multiple resources.
-Each resource has a list of methods that can be called on it.
+Each resource has a list of endpoints that can be called on it.
 There are many example resources provided with the GitHub API configuration.

 ```
 {